 Recently a new way of adultaration has surfaced - using invert sugar syrup originating from beet, which is C3 plant.
 By doing this they have been able to overcome known isotopic methods which are not able to detect sugars originating from C3 plants.
 This is where EIM-IRMS® method differentiates itself as we are able to uncover all of the above mentioned practices.

-Detection of added sugars
+Detection of Added Sugars

 EIM-IRMS® method can detect addition of various sugar syrups from industrial plants such as sugar beet, corn, wheat, potato, rice, etc during production.
 EIM-IRMS® is the ONLY method capable to detecting addition of sugar from both C3 and C4 based plants.
-Detection is done for known and unknown samples by measuring relative ratio of non-exchangeable Hydrogen stable isotopes (D/H)n (δDn) in ethanol previously quantitatively extracted from fermented honey samples.
+Detection is done for both known and unknown samples by measuring relative ratio of non-exchangeable Hydrogen stable isotopes (D/H)n (δDn) in ethanol previously quantitatively extracted from fermented honey samples.
 Follow the link to the EIM-IRMS brochure for honey testing EIM-IRMS Honey authenticity testing